PlaceOS/docs/how-to/authentication/configure-saml.md

     -  Request this URL when sending the metadata URL
     -  Azure AD URLs are often in the format: `https://login.microsoftonline.com/**tenant-ID**/saml2`
     -  OKTA URLs are often in the format: `https://**okta.domain.com**/app/**app-name**/**app-id-number**/sso/saml`
-    -  ADFS URLs are often in the format: `https://adfs.myorganistaion.com/adfs/ls`
+    -  AD FS URLs are often in the format: `https://adfs.myorganistaion.com/adfs/ls`
     -  Auth0 URLs are often in the format: `https://myorganisation.auth0.com/samlp/`
 - `Name Identifier Format`: the format of the response data
     -  Set to `urn:oasis:names:tc:SAML:1.1:nameid-format:unspecified`